xephoid/fractured-fist/FRACTURED-FIST-CAMPAIGN-MODE.md

 - Choice: Take the deal (fall to -2) or refuse it (stay at -1)

 **-3 → -4 or back to -2:**
-- **"The Gauntlet"** - Face three Neon Dragons champions back-to-back with no healing between fights
+- **"The Gauntlet"** - Face three Uncounted champions back-to-back with no healing between fights
 - Win all three to recover to -2, lose any fight and fall to -4

 ### Titan Entertainment Quests